 However, not everyone is fortunate enough to have a trainer or a chance to live in a natural setting where they can practice the target language.

-So, apps and self-study are the only choices, though it also works okay since language apps have many benefits.
+So, apps and self-study are the only options, though it works well enough since language apps offer many benefits.
 But not all platforms and resources are good enough.
 In fact, except for a few, most are a waste of time.

-Speaking from personal experience, studying a language is a challenging endeavor.
+Speaking from personal experience, studying a language is challenging.
 You’ll be unsure about the proper usages and pronunciations, especially if you do it through learning on your own.

 Even if you speak it daily, it is one of the most effective strategies to repair errors and improve your language skills.
 But, of course, there’s always the concern of making mistakes and feeling lost in context.